nuntius-rex/javascript-modules/README.md

 This repo contains some examples of the various types of modules you might encounter.

-## IIFF - Immediately Invoked Function Expression
+## IIFE - Immediately Invoked Function Expression

 A native module design that leverages the extreme flexibility of JavaScript functions to encapsulate code.